-As the wife of an alcoholic husband, you have to know when the costs to you and your family outweigh the benefits.
+As the wife living with an alcoholic husband, you have to know when the costs to you and your family outweigh the benefits.
 It’s time to leave your alcoholic husband if:

 - Your alcoholic husband refuses to get treatment or help.

 - Your alcoholic husband becomes abusive both emotionally or physically.